 Some women may also have a painful abdominal mass.

-Imperforate hymens diagnosed in girls younger than 10 years are often found by chance.
+Imperforate hymens diagnosed in girls are often found by chance.
 In some cases, a doctor may suspect an imperforate hymen following a routine newborn checkup.

 That’s because sometimes the condition can cause the hymen to bulge thanks to a buildup of milky mucus, produced by the mother’s hormones during the pregnancy, that can’t drain into the vagina.